-A gift to the Department of Orthopaedics provides essential support for patient care, research and education.
+A gift to the of Orthopaedic Services through the Department of Orthopaedics provides essential support for patient care, research, and education.
 There are many ways for you to support the Department of Orthopaedics.
-A gift to orthopaedics may be unrestricted in use or you may allocate your gift to a particular program, research fund or purpose.
-Below are just a few of the many ways you can support the important research, patient care and education endeavors of the Department of Orthopaedics.
+A gift to orthopaedics may be unrestricted in use or you may allocate your gift to a particular program, research fund, or purpose.
+Below are just a few of the many ways you can support the important research, patient care, and education endeavors of the Department of Orthopaedics.

 Orthopaedic Research Fund

 Along with medical care, medical research is a core commitment of the Department of Orthopaedics.
 Our staff includes full-time biomedical scientists as well as scholarly physicians who conduct research studies in addition to seeing patients.
 Research at the Department of Orthopaedics spans the full spectrum of scientific inquiry.
 Our scientists are looking at the fundamental aspects of molecular medicine, examining the genetic basis of many musculoskeletal illnesses, refining and testing new medications as well as techniques of medical and surgical treatments, and applying laboratory findings to human disease and health care.
 Contributions are essential to keep our department at the forefront of discovery.